hectormiguel1/CodeDiff-Project-1/README.md

 # HashMap

 * How it works/stores data
-    * A Hashmap is a data structure that implementates the interface Map of Java.
+    - A Hashmap is a data structure that implementates the interface Map of Java.
 It stores data using the Key and Value relationship, each Key is paired to a unique value.
 To access both of them you can use the index of the another.
 You can not have duplicated key in the same hashmap but dupcated values are allowed.
 * How a client interacts with it (interface)
+   - To acces an elements from the hashmap the client can use the key to store and retreive a value.
+They also have the option to get all the keys and all the values in that hashmap.
 * The pros and cons of using the data structure

 |        Pro    |